jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 #### Open Source Licenses

+**Warning: I am not a lawyer.** You should seek legal counsel for any real decisions on intellectual property.

+In general, intellectual property falls into one of four types: copyright, trademark, patent, and trade secrets.
+We're mostly going to focus on the first (copyright) as it is the collection of rights that an open source license generally releases to the public.
+An open source license is a legal agreement between the producer and consumer, by which the producer sets the rights and responsibilities conveyed to the consumer by using their software.
+Notably, trademark and patent issues are also a concern in open source software, but I will not be covering those in this article.

-Posting code publicly does **not** necessarily mean others can use it, and that alone does not meet the definition of "open source."
+First off, posting code publicly does **not** necessarily mean others can use it, and that alone does not meet the definition of "open source."
 This is a common misconception.
 In the United States (and a number of other countries), as soon as a work is created (for example, the code is written) a copyright is created and possessed by the author.
 In order to protect that copyright the author might need to file for a certificate with the US Patent and Trademark Office (USPTO), but the copyright exists regardless, and could be enforced later.

 In common use, we (the developer community) don't generally consider something to be "open source" unless an open source license is attached in some way.
 For example, there could be a text file in the root directory of the code repository called "LICENSE" which has the text of a [common open source license](https://opensource.org/licenses) in it.
-Often times the manifest file (there's an example of this later) also specifies a license by name (for example, "MIT" or "GPLv3").
+Often times the manifest file (there's an example of this later) also specifies a license by name (for example, "[MIT](https://mit-license.org/)" or "[GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)").

 If no license is specified within the code repository, the website for the code, or some other related document or artifact, then **the code is likely not open source software** (even if the source code is published online).
 It's also important to note that the _copyright_ is independent of the _license_.
 Attaching an open source license to a code repository does not change who holds the copyright.